blaubart69/WinPingJni/README.md

 # WinPingJni
-pinging with Java on Windows
+pinging with Java on Windows.
+Only IPv4 right now.

 since there is no Icmp-Ping in Java, we use the native Windows functions via JNI.
 IcmpSendEcho(), ... from the Iphlpapi.dll